datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Occurrences:** 0-1

-**Definition:** The year when the item was or will be made publicly available
+**Definition:** The year when the item was or will be made publicly available.

 **Allowed values, examples, other constraints:**